This blog may contain affiliate links. Read our disclosure policy for more info.

 - Walk the Golden Skybridge – Why not start off with Golden’s newest attraction?
-The Golden Skybridge is Canada’s highest suspension bridge and it only just open in the summer of 2021!
+The Golden Skybridge is Canada’s highest suspension bridge and it only just opened in the summer of 2021!
 At 130 meters (426 feet) above the canyon, you’ll experience such a thrill walking over it and taking in all the amazing views of the Columbia Valley.
-If walking along a suspension bridge is not enough for you, there is also a zipline experience and ropes course.
-I also hear rumors that a canyon swing will open one day too – how cool!
+If walking along a suspension bridge is not enough for you, there is also a zipline experience, ropes course, and a super-cool canyon swing that fits two people!

 - Explore downtown Golden – You’ll be pretty busy with all the different outdoor recreation activities around Golden, but don’t forget the town itself!
 Downtown Golden is a quaint, historic-looking town with a bunch of things to do!
 A good place to start your exploration is 9th Avenue, which has a lot of shops, cafes, and restaurants to explore.
 You can learn more about the city at the Visitor Centre or Golden Museum.

 - Visit the Wolf Centre – Wolves are only one of the many magnificent creatures that may be found in the Canadian Rockies.
 While you probably don’t want to run into any in the wild, the Northern Lights Wolf Centre in Golden is an excellent location to learn about wolves and even see them.